gregdaynes/gregdaynes.github.io/_posts/2024-02-09-hexdump-shell-command.md

 `0x&,` is then used to surround the 2 characters matched. `0x` is the prefix, `&` is the stand in for the matched characters, and `,` is the suffix
 `g` is the flag to run against all, not just the first match.

-So this script it converting a multiline hexdump, into a single line, then prefixing each character pair with the the numerical constant in hex.
+So this script is converting a multiline hexdump, into a single line, then prefixing each character pair with the the numerical constant in hex.

 `echo '1' | xxd -p` outputs `310a`.
 `1` is `31` in hex `0a` is end of line.